How prepared is your household for an emergency?

 Create an emergency plan for your family

-Prepare an escape plan so all members of the family know how to evacuate the house quickly and safely, and create an emergency plan that details how everyone can contact each other if separated and where to meet.
+Being prepared for an emergency starts with having a plan.
+Having an escape plan ensures that all members of the family know how to evacuate the house quickly and safely, and instructs how everyone can contact each other if separated, and where to meet.

-• Draw a map of each level of your home that shows all doors and windows for each room.
-Do a walkabout with the family and visit each room to discuss all the ways out of it.
+Identify escape routes.
+Draw a map of each level of your home that shows all the doors and windows for each room.
+Perform a walkabout with the family and visit each room to discuss all the ways out of it.
+Try to think of two possibilities for each room.
 Practice the plan with everyone in your household.

-• Designate an out-of-town person who can be a central point of contact for you and your loved ones.
-Make sure everyone knows who this person is and how to reach them in a few different ways (call, email, text or social media).
+Create a support network.
+Designate an out-of-town person who can be a central point of contact for you and your loved ones.
+Everyone should know who this person is and how to reach them in a few different ways (call, email, text or social media).

 While these are some general things you can do to prepare for an emergency, the Government of Canada offers an online tool that can help you dig down into your family’s needs when it comes to creating an emergency plan.